 There are two basic ways to get health insurance under Medicare: through Original Medicare (Part A and Part B) or through a Medicare Advantage Plan (Part C).
 This article explores the pros and cons associated with switching from Original Medicare to a Medicare Advantage Plan.

 Original Medicare Explained

 Medicare Part A and Part B make up “Original Medicare.”
 Part A pays for most of the cost of hospital stays and other in-patient care.
-Those who qualify for Part A are not required to pay a premium for coverage.
-Medicare Part B, which requires a premium, covers doctor’s visits and various other types of medical care.
+Most people who qualify for Part A are not required to pay a premium for coverage.
+Medicare Part B, which typically requires a premium, covers doctor’s visits and various other types of medical care.